-When Quick Response is triggered, the amount the agent bids for is the amount you enter in the Est. Peak Traffic field, plus the Quantity Margin (see "Quantity Margin" on page 28).
+When Quick Response is triggered, the amount the agent bids for is the amount you enter in the Est. Peak Traffic field, plus the Quantity Margin (see "Quantity Margin" on page 27).

-Note: Est. Peak Traffic cannot exceed the amount in the valuation window's Quantity field.
+Note: Est. Peak Traffic should not exceed the amount in the valuation window's Quantity field.

-The Merkato agent continues bidding at the Quick Response rate until the Time Window has elapsed (see Time Window on page 28).
+The Merkato agent continues bidding at the Quick Response rate until the Time Window has elapsed (see "Time Window" on page 27).
 The display shows the Quick Response is Engaged.